-Session Topic Key Points Deliverable Session 1 Introduction to course Finance as a system; examples of n/a March 25 What is finance, what is social social justice spheres and how justice, and how do they finance affects them; financialization intersect? and activism in finance Session 2 Approaches, trends, and Finance looking beyond returns; n/a - be prepared April 1 prominent themes, from ESG introducing the framework of to discuss the integration to impact-first influencing capital versus assigned reading investing aggregating and deploying capital; driving change versus capitalizing on change Session 3 Capital stewardship and capital How stakeholders have sought to First memo due at April 8 strategies use the power of others' capital to 11:59 PM the drive social change: examples and evening prior to issues the Session Session 4 Direct impact investing as social How impact investing fit within social n/a - be prepared April 15 change via finance change practice; a critique of impact to discuss the A social justice critique of investing as a driver of change assigned reading impact investing Session 5 Systemic Approaches: Emerging alternatives to the Second memo due April 22 Shareholder primacy, shareholder-centric paradigm, from at 11:59 PM the stakeholder capitalism, and the public equities markets to hyper- evening prior to community-governed capital local investment funds the Session Session 6 Mapping potential interventions A critical perspective on the variety n/a - be prepared April 29 of tools, applied to a concrete issue; to discuss the investigating the actors involved and assigned reading the characteristics of investment strategies Session 7 The Hot Debates Finance as a viable arena for social Student lightning May 6 change; limitations of the approach; round false solutions; pragmatic takes presentations
+Session Topic Key Points Deliverable Session 1 March 23 Introduction to course: What is finance, what is social justice, and how do they intersect?
+Finance as a system; examples of social justice spheres and how finance affects them; financialization and activism in n/a justice, and now do they intersect? finance Session 2 March 30 Approaches, trends, and prominent themes, from ESG integration to impact-first investing Finance looking beyond returns; introducing the framework of influencing capital versus aggregating and deploying capital; driving change versus capitalizing on change n/a - be prepared to discuss the assigned reading Session 3 April 6 Using Power: Capital stewardship and capital strategies How stakeholders have sought to use the power of others' capital to drive social change: examples and issues First memo due at 11:59 PM the evening prior to the Session Session 4 April 13 Direct impact investing as social change via finance A social justice critique of impact investing How impact investing fit within social change practice; a critique of impact investing as a driver of change n/a - be prepared to discuss the assigned reading Session 5 April 20 Reclaiming Power: Systemic approaches, shareholder primacy, stakeholder capitalism, and community-governed capital Emerging alternatives to the shareholder-centric paradigm, from the public equities markets to hyper-local investment funds Second memo due at 11:59 PM the evening prior to the Session Session 6 April 27 Mapping potential interventions A critical perspective on the variety of tools, applied to a concrete issue; investigating the actors involved and the characteristics of investment strategies n/a - be prepared to discuss the assigned reading Session 7 May 4 The Hot Debates Finance as a viable arena for social change; limitations of the approach; false solutions; pragmatic takes Lightning round student presentations